sungwoonpark0502/Today-I-Learned/python/pandas.md

 ```
 ## DataFrame
 * Many Series are combined to make DataFrame with rows and columns

+* Using many series to make a DataFrame
 ```python
 # Dictionary for population
 pop_dict = {'china': 141500, 'japan': 12718, 'korea': 5180}